narendra486/trufflehog-sarif/README.md

 # TruffleHog-SARIF

-Convert TruffleHog `--json` output into SARIF 2.1.0 so findings can be pushed into GitHub Code Scanning or any SARIF-compatible platform.
+Convert TruffleHog `--json` output into SARIF (latest; currently 2.1.0) so findings can be pushed into GitHub Code Scanning or any SARIF-compatible platform.

 ## Features
-- Reads TruffleHog JSON (array or NDJSON) and produces valid SARIF 2.1.0.
+- Reads TruffleHog JSON (array or NDJSON) and produces valid SARIF (current schema).
 - CLI works locally or inside Docker with `trufflehog-sarif`.
 - Accepts stdin/stdout for piping or file paths for batch jobs; CI-friendly.
 - Adds contextual properties (redacted secret, commit metadata, verification flag) to SARIF results.
-- Bundles the SARIF 2.1.0 schema (`src/trufflehog_sarif/sarif-2.1.0.json`) for offline validation; update from schema store when a new SARIF version is released.
+- Bundles the SARIF schema (`src/trufflehog_sarif/sarif-2.1.0.json`) for offline validation; update from schema store when a new SARIF version is released.

 ## Install & Run (local)
 ```bash